ChisenZ/Hello-GitHub/README.md

 # Hello-GitHub

 Hi I'am a student from China.
-To complete my task I'm here.
+To complete my school task I'm here.